UAVmatrix/uavcast-pro-docs/docs/pages/Settings.md

 #Dark Mode
-Dark mode can bb enabled from the settings page.
+Dark mode can be enabled from the settings page.

 !['Dark Mode'](/images/pages/Settings/darkmode.png)